Tiffycake/Jank/README.md

 # Bad-Zombs-Clone
-this is just like much from the hit game ror2
+this is just like mulch from the hit game ror2